erSubhashThapa/100daysofcode/r1-log.md

    }
    ```

-   Trying to retrieve the `instructionText` in our view1 function doesn't work, again because this code doesn't gaurentee that our XHR request returned a response yet.
+   Trying to retrieve the `instructionText` in our view1 function doesn't work, again because we're accessing `instructionsTest` in a function that can be reached before XHR request returned a response.

    So what should I do to get the response text where it needs to be?

    In this tutorial on [code-mave.com](https://code-maven.com/ajax-request-for-json-data), they create a function that takes a url for the JSON and callback function.
 The callback function they pass into their ajax_get() function, takes the data and puts it where it needs to be.

    I'm wondering how I could implement this for my app.
-The problem is, since my app is a single page application I can't do this all at once.
-I need different data in different views and the elements where the data goes aren't all up at the same time.
+The problem is, since my app is a single page application, I can't place the data all at once.
+I need different data in different views.
+The elements where the data goes aren't all up at the same time.

    This is where I left off today.

 - ## Thoughts and Feelings:

-   I got to cut this short because I'm running low on power.
-Hope there's not a lot of typos.
-Coded in the driving rialta today.
-I think I'm liking meditating.
+   I coded while in the passengers seat and the sun caused eye strain.
+Next time I can code under a towel or in the back.

 **Link to Work:** [MVC twitter participant project](https://github.com/dangerousdashie/100daysodcode_post_search/tree/3b8ef1e61eba8b49d32c508c665fe1434cc29f48/MVC%20app)